 Skip to contents

-Splits each column name at the first occurrence of sep, renames the column to the part before sep (the name), and assigns the part after sep as a labelled::var_label().
-This works even if the label itself contains the separator.
+Splits each column name at the first occurrence of sep, renames the column to the part before sep (the name, trimmed of surrounding whitespace), and assigns the part after sep as a "label" attribute on the column.
+The label attribute follows the haven convention also used by labelled::var_label(), so labelled-aware tooling (labelled, haven, varlist(), code_book(), ...) reads it transparently.
+Splitting at the first sep means the label itself may contain the separator.

 Usage